OpenSecuritySummit/oss2020/content/tracks/Lightning-Talk/why-your-corporate-it-needs-to-look-a-lot-more-like-consumer-it.md

 ---
-title        : Why your corporate IT needs to look a lot more like consumer IT track        : "Lightning Talks" type         : working-session topics       :
+title        : Lightning Talk - Why your corporate IT needs to look a lot more like consumer IT track        : "Lightning Talks" type         : working-session topics       :